US dentist on trial for wife’s 2016 safari death in Zambia

-DENVER (AP) — A shotgun blast that shattered the early-morning tranquility of a remote southern Africa national park nearly six years ago, killing a U.S. woman, resonates again in a Denver courtroom this week as the founder of a dental franchise goes on trial for allegedly killing his wife and collecting nearly $5 million in insurance proceeds.
+DENVER (AP) — A shotgun blast that shattered the early-morning tranquility of a remote southern Africa national park nearly six years ago, killing a U.S. hunting enthusiast, resonates again in a Denver courtroom this week as the founder of a Pennsylvania dental franchise goes on trial for allegedly killing his wife and collecting nearly $5 million in insurance proceeds.

-Federal prosecutors allege Lawrence “Larry” Rudolph, 67, a big game hunter and former head of an international safari club, killed his wife at the end of a 2016 hunting trip in Zambia.
-He later cashed in life and accidental death insurance policies in the United States.

-Rudolph is charged with murder and mail fraud in what prosecutors describe as a premeditated crime.
+Federal prosecutors allege that Lawrence “Larry” Rudolph, 67, himself a big game hunter and former head of an international safari club, killed his wife, Bianca, 56, at the end of a 2016 safari trip in Zambia and later cashed in life and accidental death insurance policies in the United States.
+He’s charged with murder and mail fraud.

-He has maintained his innocence.
-Rudolph told Zambian police his wife of 34 years, Bianca, died while he was in the bathroom, suggesting she shot herself while trying to pack a shotgun the couple took on the trip.

-Prosecutors counter that evidence shows that was impossible because her wounds came from a shot fired from 2-3.5 feet away.
-She would not have been able to reach the trigger from that far away while zipping the gun case, they allege in court documents.

-Prosecutors also accuse Rudolph’s alleged mistress and a former manager of his Pittsburgh-area business, Lori Milliron, of lying to a federal grand jury about the case and her relationship with Rudolph, who was arrested in December.
+Prosecutors also allege that Lori Milliron, Rudolph’s alleged mistress and a former hygienist and manager of his Pittsburgh-area business, lied to a federal grand jury about the case and her relationship with Rudolph, who was arrested in December.
 She’s charged with perjury and being an accessory after the fact.

 Their trial begins with jury selection Monday in U.S. District Court in Denver.
 The wide-ranging case – involving the 2016 death of a U.S. citizen, the purchase of a residence in Arizona, and Rudolph’s surprise arrest in Cabo San Lucas, Mexico – is being tried in Colorado because several insurers tied to the payout were based here.